gamma-opt/website_research_team/content/authors/g_nikita-belyak/_index.md

 - Doctoral Candidates
 ---
 <div style="text-align: justify">
-Nikita is PhD candidate with a background in applied mathematics and computer science.
-His research interests concern the development of efficient modelling and solution methods for optimization problems under uncertainty.
-The primary focus is on the problems aimed at increase of the renewable energy sources share in the energy systems.
+Nikita is a postdoctoral researcher with a background in applied mathematics and computer science.
+He defended his doctoral dissertation in 2023 that was devoted to  modelling and solution methods for renewables-driven energy markets.
+His current research interests concern the development of efficient optimisation methods for machine learning surrogates.
+Primary, neural networks and decision forests.

-He is currently engaged in the investigation and implementation of efficient strategies to combine branching and relaxation techniques for solving large-scale non-convex problems.
 </div>